OctopusDeploy/docs/docs/administration/spaces/index.md

 ### Delete a Space

-You can delete spaces when you are the **Space Owner**.
+You can delete spaces when you are the **Space manager**.
 Deleting a space cannot be undone, and the space and all of its contents, including projects, environments, releases, and deployment history will be deleted.

 1. Navigate to {{Configuration,Spaces}} and selecT the space you want to delete.
 1. Expand the **Task Queue Status** section and select the Stop task queue checkbox, and click **SAVE**.